Hey, what are those different types of intimacy we experience in our relationship?

-As a mature person, you have a knowledge that sexual intimacy is also about sharing romances, intentions, and desires.
+As a mature person, you have a knowledge that romantic intimacy is also about sharing romances, intentions, and desires.

 Eventually, it builds a safe area to open up to each other about what you love and don’t love without fear of being ruled on or shut out.

-Once you’re able to freely connect with your partner or comfortably communicate your sexual desires with each other, you’ve achieved the highest level of sexual intimacy and improved trust and transmission as well.
+Once you’re able to freely connect with your partner or comfortably communicate your romantic desires with each other, you’ve achieved the highest level of romantic intimacy and improved trust and transmission as well.

 5. Intellectual Intimacy.